 Principal investigators and faculty advisors who conduct field work or off-site research activities must follow the guidance provided in the Plan for Restarting Research Lab, Field, and Studio Activities , and create a plan for approval by their Chair (and Dean if necessary).

-The same principles for safeguarding researchers in the lab settings apply to field research.
-Current guidelines require daily health screening, social distancing (minimum 6 feet of separation), and use of face coverings/masks.
+The same principles and guidelines for safeguarding researchers in the lab settings apply to field research.
+Current guidelines require daily health screening, social distancing (minimum six feet of separation), and use of face coverings/masks.
 A full description of required procedures and safeguards can be found here.
 In addition, some field activities present special circumstances that may require additional safeguards, and should be addressed by the principal investigator or faculty advisor.

 Research personnel who do not feel comfortable returning to work should not be pressured to do so.
 Individuals with such concerns may discuss them with their PI, another departmental contact, or with Human Resources ( email@example.com) or the Graduate School ( firstname.lastname@example.org).